saisrivatsan/Intelligent-Game-Agents/README.md

 1. Install Qt-C++ and the dependant libraries.
 2. Download the game and Compile the game in Release Mode.

+Tested and verified in Qt 5.3 on Windows

 Game Play
 ---------
 Select the board, agent for player 1 and player 2.
 If any of the player is an automated agent (Minimax or A-B pruning), a difficulty slider will be displayed.
 Set the required difficulty level (1-5).
 If both the agents are A-B pruning,the difficulty can be set upto level 7, but note that game play is slower for higher difficulty.